Council of Ministers of East Germany

-The Council of Ministers (Ministerrat der Deutschen Demokratischen Republik, /de/) was the executive and administrative organ of the supreme organ of state power, the People's Chamber.
+The Council of Ministers (Ministerrat der Deutschen Demokratischen Republik, /de/) was the cabinet and executive organ of the German Democratic Republic from November 1950 until the country was reunified on 3 October 1990.
+Initially called the Government of the Republic under the first East German constitution which nominally established the GDR as a liberal democratic republic, it was redefined by the fully-socialist constitution of 1968 as the executive and administrative organ of East Germany's parliament, the Volkskammer, which was itself redefined as a supreme organ of state power within a one-branch system.
 It existed from November 1950 until the country was reunified on 3 October 1990.
 Originally formed as a body of 18 members, by 1989 the council consisted of 44 members.

 Under the Constitution of East Germany, the Council of Ministers was formally defined as the government of East Germany.
 The same Constitution, however, officially confirmed the leading role of the Socialist Unity Party (SED).
 Hence, for most of the GDR's existence, the Council of Ministers was not the highest authority in the country, but was charged with implementing the SED's policies into practical administration.
 In particular, ministers were subordinate to the secretary of the Central Committee responsible for their portfolio, and, at least unofficially, to the General Secretary.